bencooper222/imsa-admission-data/README.md

 ## Demographic Only No Reject Data

-This contains the initial data (and any analysis) provided to me by IMSA.
-This does not include rejected applicants nor does it include GPA or SAT scores.
+This contains the initial data provided to me by IMSA (and any subsequent analysis).
+This dataset does not include rejected applicants nor does it include GPA or SAT scores.

 ### raw-data
 This is simply the spreadsheet IMSA provided to me (except it was converted from `.XLSX` to `.CSV`).